tpoisot/ms_proba_networks/ms/maintext.md

 # Implications for data collection

-We developped and presented a set of measures that provide estimates of network structure, using the probability that each interaction is observed or happens, in a way that do not require time-consuming simulations.
-Our framework is set up in such ways that the probability of interactions are considered to be independant.
+We developed and presented a set of measures that provide estimates of network structure, using the probability that each interaction is observed or happens, in a way that do not require time-consuming simulations.
+Our framework is set up in such a way that the probabilities of interactions are considered to be independant.
 Estimating interaction probabilities based on species abundances [@canard;@olito] do not, for example, yield non-independant probabilities: changing the abundance of one species changes all probabilities in the network.
 They are not Bernoulli events either, as the sum of all probabilities derived this way sums to unity.
-On the other hand, "cafeteria experiments" [@loyd;@perez] give truely independant probabilities of interactions;
+On the other hand, "cafeteria experiments" [@loyd;@perez] give truly independant probabilities of interactions; even a simple criteria, such as the frequency of interactions when the two species are put together, is a way of estimating probability.
+Using the approach outline by
-even a simple criteria, such as the frequency of interactions when the two species are put together, is a way of estimating probability.
-Using the approach outline by @oikospaper, both sources of information (species abundance and the outcome of experiments) can be combined to estimate the probability that interactions will happen in empirical communities.
-This effort requires improved communications between scientists collecting data and scientists developping methodology to analyse them.
+@oikospaper, both sources of information (species abundance and the outcome of experiments) can be combined to estimate the probability that interactions will happen in empirical communities.
+This effort requires improved communications between scientists collecting data and scientists developing methodology to analyse them.

 Another way to obtain approximation of the probability of interactions is too use spatially replicated sampling.
 Some studies [@tylianakis;@carstensen;@olito] surveyed the existence of interactions at different locations, and a simple approach of dividing the number of observations of an interaction by the number of co-occurence of the species involved will provide a (somewhat crude) estimate of the probability of this interaction.
-This approach requires extensive sampling, especially since interactions are harder to observe than species [@ele;@luisjo].
-Yet it enables the re-analysis of existing datasets in a probabilistic context.
+This approach requires extensive sampling, especially since interactions are harder to observe than species [@ele;@luisjo], yet it enables the re-analysis of existing datasets in a probabilistic context.

 Understanding the structure of ecological networks, and whether it relates to ecosystem properties, is emerging as a key challenge for community ecology.
 A proper estimation of this structure requires tools that adress all forms of complexity, the most oft-neglected yet pervasive of which is the fact that interactions are variable.
-By developping this metrics, we allow future analyses of network structure to account for this phenomenon.
+By developping these metrics, we allow future analyses of network structure to account for this phenomenon.

 # References